tlswg/tls13-spec/draft-ietf-tls-tls13.md

   * The cipher suite for use with this PSK
   * The Application-Layer Protocol Negotiation (ALPN) protocol {{!RFC7301}}, if any is to be used
-  * The Server Name Indication (SNI), if any is to be used

 As shown in {{tls-0-rtt}}, the 0-RTT data is just added to the 1-RTT handshake in the first flight.
 The rest of the handshake uses the same messages